AriMitrani/Parstagram/README.md

 - [x] Can open expanded view of posts from profile view
 - [x] Circular profile photos
-- [ ] Post page looks like Instagram's post page
+- [x] Post page stylized

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to implement likes, comments
-2.
+2. Cloud functions/updating User object

 ## Video Walkthrough